 - Buy foods grown or prepared with love – Bread from the bakery might be price than the supermarket but it will be made with quality ingredients keeping you fuller for longer and won’t be full of holes and air.

 - Buy fresh fruit and veggies directly from local veg growers and orchards, especially road-side stalls and ‘pick-your-own’ places.
-Better still, grow your own or do a swap with your neighbors.
+Better still, grow your own or do a swap with your neighbours.

 - Buy in bulk – For grains, beans and nuts you’ll get cheaper prices and you’ll have to shop for them less often.
 Also, you’ll be reducing food packaging.